 Do not apologize or admit fault.

-Uninsured drivers can sometimes be emotionally volatile at the accident scene, especially if they tried to prevent you from calling police.
+Uninsured drivers can sometimes be emotionally volatile at the accident scene, especially if they tried to prevent you from calling the police.
 They might even try to blame you completely for the accident to avoid fault.
 But whatever they do, be the better person and remain calm.

 Do not apologize for any part of the accident or let them place blame on you.
 Wait for police arrive, then give them a true account of what happened.